Confessions of a Heartworker

 ‘From Speed to Space’

-Heartwork doesn’t understand time in the same way our linear brain calculates it.
+When we are in the business of following our heart’s calling we learn the painful lesson that our work doesn’t understand time in the same way our linear brain calculates it.
 Nor does it compute success with achievement or getting somewhere quickly.
-In fact, time and time again I am challenged to lean into my western beliefs around my sense of time and success when it comes to creating and sharing my work.
+In fact, time and time again I am challenged to lean into my western beliefs around my sense of time and success when it comes to creating my business and sharing my heartwork.

-I was reminded of the importance of space when I came across yet another ‘three quick steps to success’ Facebook ad.
-I am sure they will be fabulous value for some but I have yet to find someone who found an overnight, ‘just follow the 3, 5,10 steps to success’ process successful in my type of coaching business.
+In particular I was reminded of the importance of space when I came across yet another ‘three quick steps to success’ advertisement.
+I am sure they will be fabulous value for some but I have yet to find someone who found an overnight, ‘just follow the 3, 5,10 steps to success’ process successful when following our calling.

-Still, it is not surprising that we are looking for the ‘quick fix’ as it is a common human trait to run from pain and look for the most comfortable route to ‘success’.
-Yet, when we talk to our clients we tell them that, although working with us may be a catalyst for the change they’re looking for, we expect them to do the inner work if they want long-lasting result.
-And whilst we give them this sound advice, we need to have that talk with ourselves too.
+Still, it is not surprising that we are looking for the ‘quick fix’ as it is a common human trait to run from pain and look for the most comfortable route to what we perceive to be ‘success’.

 And P.S., if you think this story doesn’t apply to you, then think where this ‘quick-fix’ mentality might have crept into your belief system?
 How often have you been enticed by a 3-steps to success promise?
 Where have you been hoping in vain for instant results?
 Where are you beating yourself up for ‘not having achieved yet’, ‘not having changed yet’, ‘not having … fill in the blank .. yet’?